 A Liberator is one who gives a bit extra in order to support Makers who are unable to afford the cost of a subscription, as well as helping me out by showing their commitment to the work here.

-If lack of funds prohibit you from becoming a paid subscriber, no worries, just enter your email here and we will give you access.
+If lack of funds prohibit you from becoming a paid subscriber, no worries, just email me at email@example.com and we’ll happily comp you a subscription.